rubencodes/recal/README.md

 ### Date Picker

-To create a single date picker, use the `Calendar` component as follows:
+To create a single date picker, use the `DatePicker` component as follows:

 ```javascript
 class MyDatePicker extends React.Component {